wesleytodd/YeoPress/README.md

 For a full example, open up the local `.yeopress` file that is created by the generator.
 This file is located in the directory you ran `yo wordpress` in.

+## Installing WordPress Plugins

+New with `v1.4.0` is a subgenerator for installing plugins, `yo wordpress:plugin`.
+You can supply a comma delimited list of plugin slugs to download.
+YeoPress will download and unzip those plugins into your content directory.

 ### Visual Learner??

 [Watch the video](http://www.youtube.com/watch?v=Em-NMCgNhhY).